Existing User

 Ms Dandan obtained her law degree in the United Kingdom and is qualified to practice law in England and Wales, as well as in Hong Kong.
 Prior to returning to her Middle Eastern roots, Ms Dandan spent over ten years working for international law firms in both London and Hong Kong with a focus on advising large financial institutions and global corporates.

-Robert LewsleySenior Group Counsel
+Robert LewsleySenior Legal Counsel

-Robert LewsleySenior Group Counsel
+Robert LewsleySenior Legal Counsel

 Robert is the Regional Head of Disputes and Government Investigations (Africa & Middle East) at Standard Chartered Bank.
 Robert studied law at the London School of Economics (2003, LLB Hons first class), was called to the Bar of England & Wales in 2004 and practised in London before moving to Dubai in 2009.
 He spent seven years in the arbitration team at Al Tamimi & Co. handling complex commercial disputes and appeared regularly before the DIFC Courts and arbitral tribunals as an advocate.
 He joined Standard Chartered Bank in 2017.
 Robert has published widely, contributing articles to Global Arbitration Review, the International Arbitration Law Review, and chapters on the DIFC as a seat for arbitration.